fmohr/lcdb/publications/2024-neurocom/multi-fidelity-hpo/README.md

 Here we provide documentation about how to reproduce experiments to compare different early discarding strategies: $i$-Epoch, $\rho$-LCE, and $r$-SHA.

+In the `../learning-curves/` folder, we provide the Python notebook used to plot learning curves.

 ## Simplified reproducible example